-Chongzhen Emperor needed money to fight against the invasive Manchu Regime, to suppress uprising armies, and to help the victims of those natural disasters.
+Chongzhen Emperor needed money to fight against the invasive Manchu Regime, suppress uprising armies, and help the victims of those natural disasters.

 If he collected less tax, he had no money to defend the border; if he collected more, civilians would suffer more and then rebel.

-The Chongzhen Emperor kept working 14 to 16 hours each day, he and his queen had barely worn new clothes and donated most of their money to relief the supplies to refugees.
+The Chongzhen Emperor kept working 14 to 16 hours each day, he and his queen had barely worn new clothes and donated most of their money to relieve the food supply crisis to refugees.

 During his ruling period, natural disasters, the Manchu invasion, and refugees’ uprisings had never stopped.